How To Use Tailwind Communities Absolutely Free

 - Same as before, you’ll simply find your shared Pin in your list and click Pin Now.

-Tip: Because I don’t add a whole lot of Pins to Tribes, only my absolute BEST of the best, I don’t have a huge amount of reciprocation to do.
+Tip: Because I don’t add a whole lot of Pins to Tailwind Communities, only my absolute BEST of the best, I don’t have a huge amount of reciprocation to do.
 But, when I do, I simply get them all ready in the scheduler and work my way through actually publishing them to Pinterest throughout the following week.

 I only Pin a couple of times a day with my new manual pinning strategy so I don’t want to overdo other peoples pins.

-My top 5 Tailwind Tribes for bloggers
+My top 5 Tailwind Communities for bloggers

 - All Niches, Promote, Grow and Learn